-Training consists of two types of workouts, endurance and speed.
-On Mondays and Wednesdays, our training is geared toward speed intervals on the track.
-Endurance is the focus on other days, varying from 5 to 10 miles, based on individual skill level.
-Sundays are rest days for this club.
-With this training philosophy, we prefer for student-athletes to be a few seconds slower and remain healthy as opposed to risking an injury.
+The GCU running club provides an opportunity for students to get together with other like-minded students who are looking to reach their running goals.
+It is a great outlet to reduce stress and promote fitness while juggling the demands of studying and social life.
+No tryouts needed!
+No cuts!
+All are welcome to join!
+Training consists of two types of workouts: endurance and speed.
+Mondays and Wednesdays, we meet at 4:45 pm at the GCU track to work on speed interval training.
+Endurance is the focus on other days, varying from five to 10 miles based on individual skill level.
+Sundays are rest days for running club.
+With this training philosophy, we prefer athletes be a few seconds slower and healthy as opposed to risking an injury.

 Dr. Kimberly Sims is in her second season as the head running club coach for Grand Canyon University.
 Dr. Sims is no stranger to coaching at GCU after serving as head coach to a Division II men and women’s cross country program for six seasons (2007-2013) and as the assistant indoor and outdoor track and field coach for three seasons (2010-2013).
 The men’s track team claimed the 2012 Division II indoor track and field national championship during her tenure.
 Prior to working at GCU, Dr. Sims was an assistant cross country and track coach at Cactus High School in Glendale, Ariz.